Top 10 Questions About Child Sex Abuse Charges

 Being falsely accused of child sexual abuse often happens to a person who’s involved in legal battles for child custody, child support or a divorce, where the false child sex abuse claim is made as leverage to gain control.
 Adults may coach a child to claim sex abuse occurred when none, in fact, existed.
 Also, a child may misconstrue the nature of a relationship and claim sexual abuse occurred when it did not.

 Question #10: If I’ve been falsely accused of child sexual abuse, can I fight back to reclaim my reputation and avoid prison time and fines?

 If you’ve been falsely accused of child sex abuse, you can fight back by engaging an experienced sex crimes defense attorney for Houston, Harris County, Fort Bend County or Montgomery County.

-Contact us at our law firm today for a free and confidential legal review of your case.
+Contact us at our law firm today for a confidential legal review of your case.
 You need the strongest defense against a child porn charge or other child sex abuse charge.
 You need the Neal Davis Law Firm.